isabella232/AdColony-Unity-Plugin/README.md

 # Release Notes
 ## v3.3.9 (2019/03/20)
 * Updated to AdColony SDK 3.3.9 (Android)
-* [Android] Fixed NullPointerException that was occurring on Android Lollipop devices with the 3.3.7 and 3.3.8 SDKs.
+* [Android] Fixed NullPointerException that stopped ads from being served on Android Lollipop devices with the 3.3.7 and 3.3.8 SDKs.
-* [Android] Several bug fixes and stability improvements.

 ## v3.3.8 (01/25/2019)
 * Updated to AdColony SDK 3.3.7 (iOS) and 3.3.8 (Android)